SusmitAcharya/nivritti-ai/README.md

 │       └── segmentation_plot.png
 │
 ├── frontend/
-│   └── React/HTML templates  --> #Note:  A skeletal UI look, the data written are synthetic and not real SME data but the data is constructed by surveying 123 MSMEs in the Greater Kolkata Area.
+│   └── React/HTML templates  --> #Note:  A skeletal UI look, the data written are synthetic and constructed by surveying 123 MSMEs in the Greater Kolkata Area.
 │
 └── README.md
 ```